marcelotduarte/cx_Freeze/doc/src/setup_script.rst

-       that would normally be excluded, using first the full file name, then just the base file name, then the file name without any version numbers (the version numbers that normally follow the shared object extension are stripped prior to performing the comparison)
+       that would normally be excluded, using first the full file name, then just the base file name, then the file name without any version numbers (the version numbers that normally follow the shared object extension are stripped before performing the comparison)
    * - .. option:: bin_excludes
-     - list of files to exclude when determining dependencies of binary files that would normally be included, using first the full file name, then just the base file name, then the file name without any version numbers (the version numbers that normally follow the shared object extension are stripped prior to performing the comparison)
+     - list of files to exclude when determining dependencies of binary files that would normally be included, using first the full file name, then just the base file name, then the file name without any version numbers (the version numbers that normally follow the shared object extension are stripped before performing the comparison)
    * - .. option:: bin_path_includes
      - list of paths from which to include files when determining dependencies of binary files